-The ingredients are the same, but Fantasy Fudge fans will notice the recipe on the current jar of Jet-Puffed Marshmallow Crème is slightly different from the recipe we grew up with and loved.
-It’s a slight difference but chocolate aficionados will note the recipe on the jar recommends a brand of semi chocolate chips whereas the original recipe did not.
+The ingredients are the same, but Fantasy Fudge fans will notice the recipe on the current jar of Jet-Puffed Marshmallow Crème is slightly different from the recipe we loved.
+It’s a slight difference, but chocolate aficionados will note the recipe on the jar recommends a brand of semi chocolate chips whereas the original recipe did not provide a recommendation.

-I’m sure it is all delicious, but our family was a Toll House chocolate chip family and each brand of chocolate chips do have their own distinctive flavor.
+I’m sure all fudge recipes are delicious, but our family was a Toll House chocolate chip family and each brand of chocolate chips do have their own distinctive flavor.